Dihydrogen cation: Precision spectroscopy

-The spectroscopically determined ro-vibrational transition frequency of H_2^+ agrees with the theoretically computed transition frequency, within a combined uncertainty of fractionally 1.3e-11.
+The spectroscopically determined ro-vibrational transition frequency of H2+ agrees with the theoretically computed transition frequency, within a combined uncertainty of fractionally 1.3e-11.

-Also, a pure rotational and three ro-vibrational transition frequencies of the particular isotopologue HD^+ have been measured in four separate high-precision experiments.
+Also, a pure rotational and three ro-vibrational transition frequencies of the particular isotopologue HD+ have been measured in four separate high-precision experiments.
 In each case, experimental and calculated values agreed, within the respective combined uncertainties, ranging from 2e-11 to 5e-11, fractionally.

 The levels of agreement are actually limited neither by theory not by experiment but rather by the uncertainties of the values of the masses of the particles, that are input parameters to the calculation.

 In order to measure the transition frequencies with high accuracy, the spectroscopy of the dihydrogen cations had to be performed under special conditions.
-Therefore, ensembles of H2^+ or HD^+ ions were trapped in a quadrupole ion trap under ultra-high vacuum, sympathetically cooled by laser-cooled beryllium ions, and probed using particular spectroscopic techniques.
+Therefore, ensembles of H2+ or HD+ ions were trapped in a quadrupole ion trap under ultra-high vacuum, sympathetically cooled by laser-cooled beryllium ions, and probed using particular spectroscopic techniques.

-The hyperfine structure of the homonuclear isotopologue H2^+ has been measured extensively and precisely by Jefferts in 1969.
+The hyperfine structure of the homonuclear isotopologue H2+ has been measured extensively and precisely by Jefferts in 1969.
 Finally, in 2021, ab initio theory computations were able to provide the quantitative details of the structure with uncertainty smaller than that of the experimental data, 1 kHz.
 Some contributions to the measured hyperfine structure have been theoretically confirmed at the level of approximately 50 Hz.
 Another contribution, the spin-rotation coupling, was experimentally determined in the experiment.
 It agrees with the theory value within a combined uncertainty of 0.15 kHz.

-In view of these agreements one may deduce spectroscopic values of the ratio of electron mass to proton mass, m_{e}/m_{p}, and of electron mass to reduced proton-deuteron mass, m_{e}/m_{p}+m_{e}/m_{d}.
+In view of these agreements one may deduce spectroscopic values of the ratio of electron mass to proton mass, m_{e}/m_{p}, and of electron mass to reduced protondeuteron mass, m_{e}/m_{p} + m_{e}/m_{d}.
 The ratios are adjusted such that theoretical predictions using them and experimental results agree.
-The uncertainties of the obtained ratios are comparable to the ones obtained from mass measurements of proton, deuteron, electron, and HD^{+} via cyclotron resonance and electron spin resonance in Penning traps.
+The uncertainties of the obtained ratios are comparable to the ones obtained from mass measurements of proton, deuteron, electron, and HD+ via cyclotron resonance and electron spin resonance in Penning traps.

 The found extremely close agreement between two completely different measurement techniques and theoretical treatments represents an outstanding result, infrequently encountered in Physics.